Breakfast in London, dinner in Barcelona

 -

-Introducing www.raileurope.com & www.thetrainline.com
+Introducing Raileurope.com & Thetrainline.com

 Two ticket retailer websites deserve a special mention, www.raileurope.com & www.thetrainline.com.
 These connect to multiple operators, allowing tickets for trains across much of western Europe to be booked in one place.

-Raileurope.com or www.thetrainline.com come as close as you'll get to a pan-European train booking site, but even they don't yet connect to the Portuguese, Czech, Slovakian, Slovenian, Croatian, Hungarian, Danish, Swedish, Norwegian, Finnish, Bulgarian, Turkish, Greek, Romanian, or Polish Railways ticketing systems.
-So for a €15 Lisbon-Porto ticket you still need to go to Portuguese Railways www.cp.pt and the only place you'll find a €21 Prague-Budapest ticket is Czech Railways www.cd.cz.
+Raileurope.com or Thetrainline.com are as close as you'll get to a pan-European train booking system, but even they don't yet connect to the Portuguese, Czech, Slovakian, Slovenian, Croatian, Hungarian, Danish, Swedish, Norwegian, Finnish, Bulgarian, Turkish, Greek, Romanian, or Polish Railways ticketing systems.
+So for a €17 Lisbon-Porto ticket you still need to go to Portuguese Railways www.cp.pt and the only place you'll find a €21 Prague-Budapest ticket is Czech Railways www.cd.cz.
 You get the picture?

 -

-Incidentally, you might also come across Omio.com.
-Omio has similar connectivity, but at the time I write this it doesn't have any journey planning logic.
-So although it can sell you a Nice-Ventimiglia ticket using its connection to SNCF if you ask it for Nice to Ventimiglia, and it can sell a Ventimiglia-Milan ticket using its connection to Trenitalia if you ask it for Ventimiglia to Milan, if you ask it for Nice to Milan it will say there are no trains (and will suggest a flight) because it lacks the capability to plan the journey itself and combine multiple tickets.
-It also says there are no trains for journeys where it lacks the necessary connectivity.
-For example, Omio says there are no trains from Budapest to Zagreb and suggests a bus, but you can easily buy a train ticket from €19 from Hungarian Railways at www.mavcsoport.hu.
-So it's important to understand a site's limitations.
-Omio does have some extra connectivity, for example it connects to Swedish Railways sj.se so can be useful to book Swedish trains if sj.se rejects your credit card, and to Portuguese Railways cp.pt which no other site does.
+Omio has similar connectivity to Raileurope and Thetrainline, but at the time I write this it doesn't have its own journey planning logic.
+So although it can sell you a Nice-Ventimiglia ticket if you ask it for Nice to Ventimiglia, and it can sell you a Ventimiglia-Milan ticket if you ask it for Ventimiglia to Milan, if you ask it for Nice to Milan it will say there are no trains (and will suggest a flight) because it lacks the capability to plan the journey and combine tickets from multiple sources.

 -